-- The Companies Act, 2013 ("the Act") and the rules made thereunder; - The Securities Contracts (Regulation) Act, 1956 ("SCRA") and the rules made thereunder; - The Depositories Act, 1996 and the regulations and bye-laws framed thereunder; - 4.
-Foreign Exchange Management Act, 1999 and the rules and regulations made thereunder to the extent of Overseas Direct Investment and External Commercial Borrowings; - The Company being an unlisted public company the following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ("SEBI Act") are not applicable: - The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - b.
-SEBI (Prohibition of Insider Trading) Regulations, 2015; - The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with client; - The Securities and Exchange Board of India (Depositories and Participants) Regulations, 1996 and rules made thereunder: - The Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 ("Listing Regulations"); - The Securities and Exchange Board of India (Issue of Capital & Disclosure Requirement) Regulations, f. - The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2021; - The Securities and Exchange Board of India (Buy back of Securities) Regulations, 1998; - The Securities and Exchange Board of India (Share based Employee Benefits And Sweat Equity Shares) i.
-Regulations, 2014; - The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008.
+- 1. The Companies Act, 2013 ("the Act") and the rules made thereunder; - 2.
+The Securities Contracts (Regulation) Act, 1956 ("SCRA") and the rules made thereunder; - 3.
+The Depositories Act, 1996 and the regulations and bye-laws framed thereunder; - 4.
+Foreign Exchange Management Act, 1999 and the rules and regulations made thereunder to the extent of Overseas Direct Investment and External Commercial Borrowings; - 5.
+The Company being an unlisted public company the following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ("SEBI Act") are not applicable: - a.
+The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - b.
+SEBI (Prohibition of Insider Trading) Regulations, 2015; - c.
+The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with client; - d.
+The Securities and Exchange Board of India (Depositories and Participants) Regulations, 2018 and rules made thereunder; - e.
+The Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 ("Listing Regulations"); - f.
+The Securities and Exchange Board of India (Issue of Capital & Disclosure Requirement) Regulations, 2018; - g.
+The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2021; - h.
+The Securities and Exchange Board of India (Buy back of Securities) Regulations, 2018; - The Securities and Exchange Board of India (Share based Employee Benefits and Sweat Equity Shares) Regulations, 2021; - The Securities and Exchange Board of India (Issue and Listing of Non-Convertible Securities) Regulations, 2021.

 - 6. The Company is not carrying any manufacturing business and is engaged in investment activities.
-The Company is a NBFC Registered with Reserve Bank of India bearing registration Number 05.00345 dated 26th February, 1998.
+The Company is a NBFC registered with Reserve Bank of India bearing registration Number 05.00345 dated 26th February, 1998.
 The management represented that no other specific law are applicable to it. - 7.
 We have also examined compliance with the applicable clauses of the Secretarial Standards 1 and 2 as issued by the Institute of Company Secretaries of India.